lmstewart88/python-actions-lab/README.md

 You'll notice that parameters are used to define some properties, some of which are generated from the resource group values.

-Can you identify where the runtime stack could be changed?
+Question: Can you identify where the runtime stack could be changed?

 ### Task 3 - Commit the Bicep file
 When ready commit the new file to main, adding a comment to describe your changes.

 ## Deploy the infrastructure using GitHub Actions
-In this section we will use GitHub Actions and the bicep code to automate the deployment of the Azure infrastructure we need to run our python application.
+In this section we will use GitHub Actions to automate the deployment of the Azure infrastructure defined in the previous section.

-GitHub actions use a workflow file which is defined in YAML (.yml) and stored within the /.github/workflows/ path in your repository.
-This definition contains the various steps and parameters that make up the workflow.
+GitHub actions uses a definition file containing the various steps and parameters needed to automate your workflow.

-The file has three sections:

-Authentication
-1. Define a service principal or publish profile.
-2. Create a GitHub secret.

-Build
-1. Set up the environment.
-2. Build the web app.

-Deploy
-1. Deploy the web app.

 ### Task 1 - Generate credentials
 First step is to generate credentials to allow GitHub actions  access to your Azure Subscription.
 In this lab your coach will provide a service principal with the required access.
 In the real world access may have to be requested via the security or platform team.